Personal information we collect

 Generally, collection of your personal information will be effected from our Product Disclosure Statement application forms or other forms, by telephone, facsimile, email and from this website.
 From time to time additional and/ or updated personal information may be collected through one or more of these methods.

 We will only collect, maintain and use personal information to:

-- make and maintain your investment in our products which include units in the Peters MacGregor Global Fund, individually managed accounts and separately managed accounts (Products)
+- make and maintain your investment in our products, the Peters MacGregor Global Fund, Individually Managed Accounts and/or Separately Managed Accounts (products)